-In 1984 Rupert Goodwins, a teenage ethical hacker, hacked the email account of Prince Philip.
-At a time when cybercrime didn’t exist, he and his friends were prosecuted with (but not convicted of) forgery.
-This case formed the basis of today’s cybercrime laws.
+In 1984 Rupert Goodwins, a teenage ethical hacker, hacked the email account of Prince Philip along with some friends.
+At a time when cybercrime didn’t exist, two of the group of friends were convicted of forgery, at Southwark Crown Court, but were later found not guilty by the House of Lords.
+This case kickstarted the UK’s cybercrime laws with the Computer Missuse act of 1990.

 The Big Data Show is a ground-breaking, immersive theatre experience using performance, gaming and digital magic, which tells that story, and explores the importance of cybersecurity in today’s digital world.

-The Big Data Show takes the form of a two- hour interactive theatre show, designed to educate young people across the UK in cyber vulnerability.
+Taking place over the course of one-day, The Big Data Show is is comprised of two workshops and an interactive digital show, designed to educate young people across the UK in cyber vulnerability.

 #TheBigDataShow